-- There is a need to balance continuing investment in developing new recreation routes with the need to ensure the existing network is maintained to a high standard and includes a good range of all abilities opportunities. - Some recreation routes should be developed and managed to enable more active travel journeys to and within the National Park that promote health benefits and help reduce car use.
+- There is a need to balance continuing investment in developing new recreation routes with the need to ensure the existing network is maintained to a high standard and includes a good range of all abilities opportunities. - Some recreation routes should be developed and managed to enable more active travel journeys to and within the National Park that promote health benefits and help reduce car use. - The number of people visiting the National Park by car has not reduced and there is a need to provide more appealing transport alternatives which better use active travel and rail infrastructure and offer more convenient services to popular destinations. - The promotion of more water recreation opportunities and facilities needs to be balanced with the need to ensure improved water quality, protect important water bodies and waterside habitats, minimise conflicts between different recreation uses and a safe experience for water users. - The management of the National Park needs to support local business confidence to invest in providing the experiences and services that visitors and residents are looking for and to support jobs and economic growth in a way which celebrates and fits with an internationally important landscape

-- The number of people visiting the National Park by car has not reduced and there is a need to provide more appealing transport alternatives which better use active travel and rail infrastructure and offer more convenient services to popular destinations. - The promotion of more water recreation opportunities and facilities needs to be balanced with the need to ensure improved water quality, protect important water bodies and waterside habitats, minimise conflicts between different recreation uses and a safe experience for water users. - The management of the National Park needs to support local business confidence to invest in providing the experiences and services that visitors and residents are looking for and to support jobs and economic growth in a way which celebrates and fits with an internationally important landscape - There are some parts of the Park where the number of visitors at peak times cannot be accommodated sustainably and where demand and some negative visitor behaviour will have to be managed to prevent damage to the environment and local community life and have a good visitor experience - Long term investment in and co-ordinated management of visitor infrastructure and facilities is required from both the public and private sector, and across a range of visitor sites and land ownerships, if a good quality experience and reduced impacts are to be achieved. - There is a need to ensure long term sustainable solutions to balancing the provision and promotion of recreational infrastructure and activities, with protecting natural and cultural heritage.
-The proximity of the National Park to a large urban population is an opportunity to get more people active in the outdoors to improve their physical and mental health and to learn more about its natural environment.
-It can also help facilitate both young people and those experiencing disadvantage to be able to visit the Park.
+- There are some parts of the National Park where the number of visitors at peak times cannot be accommodated sustainably, and where demand and some negative visitor behaviour will have to be managed to prevent damage to the environment and local community life and have a good visitor experience. - Long term investment in and coordinated management of visitor infrastructure and facilities is required from both the public and private sector, and across a range of visitor sites and land ownerships, if a good quality experience and reduced impacts are to be achieved. - > The proximity of the National Park to a large urban population is an opportunity to get more people active in the outdoors to improve their physical and mental health, and to learn more about its natural environment.
+It can also help facilitate both young people and those experiencing disadvantage to be able to visit the National Park. - There is a need to ensure long term sustainable solutions to balancing the provision and promotions of recreational infrastructure and activities with protecting natural and cultural heritage.